 Trying to dry clothes in a small apartment is a lot tougher than some people might think.

-And trying to find a place for a huge bulky drying in a tiny room is not the only problem.
+And trying to find a place for a huge bulky drying rack in a tiny room is not the only problem.

 The humidity, the dripping, and the bumping.
 And your cats or dogs playing with the wet sleeves and then, inevitably, toppling over the whole thing.
 And being unable to open doors because, hey, guess what, the drying rack is in the way.